datagovuk/ckanext-dgu/README.txt

 This extension contains a number of elements, principally:

+ * DGU-specific templates
- * dgu_form - DGU's package form (??) - includes a number of custom fields such as temporal_coverage and geographic_coverage.
+   * Custom dataset edit form - includes a number of custom fields such as temporal_coverage and geographic_coverage.
    * Harvest Object inserted into the CKAN package view page.
+ * DGU-customized search - different facets etc
+ * Reports (integrated from ckanext-report)
+ * Drupal integration - Drupal login, user details copied into CKAN, comments below datasets, provide APIs to Drupal for displaying recent datasets
+ * Authorization customizations - display of users is tightened up
+ * Feedback form (below datasets)
  * gov_daily - a script (for running daily) that save the database dumps for end-users (JSON/CSV) and backups (SQL).
- * ons_loader - an import script for data from the Office of National Statistics.
- * cospread - an import script for packages listed in a standardised spreadsheet format.
  * various other command-line utilities

 dgu_form